 However, if the mother does not agree to sign the statutory declaration or agree that the father be appointed as joint guardian, the father must apply to the court to be appointed as a joint-guardian.
 You do not require legal representation to do this, you can make the application on your own behalf.
 Apply directly to the the District Court and contact the clerk of the court to institute proceedings.
 (This is possible, irrespective of whether your name is on the child's birth certificate or not).

 While the mother's views are taken into account, the fact that she does not consent to the guardianship application does not automatically mean that the court will refuse the order sought by the father.
 Instead, the court will decide what is in the best interest of the child.

 In situations where the father has been appointed joint guardian of a child, then his consent is required for certain things relating to the child's general welfare and other items.
-(For example, for passport applications for the child).
+(For example, for passport applications for the child and to take the child out of the country).
 Read more about passports for children of unmarried parents here (pdf).
 The father's consent is also required for the adoption of the child by another couple (or by the mother and her husband).
 Read more about adoption here.

 Fathers who have been appointed joint guardians by a court or by statutory declaration can be removed from their position if the court is satisfied it is in the child's best interest.
 The only way a mother can give up her guardianship rights in Ireland, is if the child is placed for adoption.

 If the parents of a child marry each other after the birth, then the father automatically becomes a joint guardian of the child.
 There is therefore no need to apply for guardianship rights nor is there any need for the father to adopt the child.